 Mental illness in children: Know the signs

 Mental illness in children can be hard for parents to identify.
 As a result, many children who could benefit from treatment don't get the help they need.
-Understand the warning signs of mental illness in children and how you can help your child cope.
+Understand how to recognize warning signs of mental illness in children and how you can help your child.

 - Autism spectrum disorder (ASD).
-Autism spectrum disorder is a serious developmental disorder that appears in early childhood — usually before age 3.
-Though symptoms and severity vary, ASD always affects a child's ability to communicate and interact with others.
+Autism spectrum disorder is a neurological condition that appears in early childhood — usually before age 3.
+Although the severity of ASD varies, a child with this disorder has difficulty communicating and interacting with others.

 What are the warning signs of mental illness in children?

-Warning signs that your child might have a mental health condition include:
+Warning signs that your child may have a mental health disorder include:

 What should I do if I suspect my child has a mental health condition?

-If you're concerned about your child's mental health, consult your child's doctor.
-Describe the behavior that concerns you.
-Consider talking to your child's teacher, close friends or loved ones, or other caregivers to see if they've noticed any changes in your child's behavior.
-Share this information with your child's doctor, too.
+If you're concerned about your child's mental health, consult your child's health care provider.
+Describe the behaviors that concern you.
+Talk to your child's teacher, close friends, relatives or other caregivers to see if they've noticed changes in your child's behavior.
+Share this information with your child's health care provider.

-How do health care providers diagnose mental illness in children?
+How do health care professionals diagnose mental illness in children?

 Mental health conditions in children are diagnosed and treated based on signs and symptoms and how the condition affects a child's daily life.
-There are no simple tests to determine if something is wrong.
-To make a diagnosis, your child's doctor might recommend that your child be evaluated by a specialist, such as a psychiatrist, psychologist, social worker, psychiatric nurse, mental health counselor or behavioral therapist.
+To make a diagnosis, your child's health care provider might recommend that your child be evaluated by a specialist, such as a psychiatrist, psychologist, clinical social worker, psychiatric nurse or other mental health care professional.
+The evaluation might include:

-Diagnosing mental illness in children can be difficult because young children often have trouble expressing their feelings, and normal development varies from child to child.
-Despite these challenges, a proper diagnosis is an essential part of guiding treatment.
+Diagnosing mental illness in children can take time because young children may have trouble understanding or expressing their feelings, and normal development varies.
+Your child's health care provider may change or refine a diagnosis over time.